Red Sox vs. Guardians Player Props Betting Odds

 Devers Stats

-- Devers has seven doubles, nine home runs, eight walks and 24 RBI (24 total hits).
+- Devers has recorded 24 hits with seven doubles, nine home runs and nine walks.
+He has driven in 24 runs.

 Devers Recent Games